OK Not to Be OK: Music videos

 In August 2020, Marshmello and Lovato were seen on the set of a music video.
 The video was directed by Hannah Lux Davis, who has directed many of Lovato and Marshmello's past music videos.

 The video takes place in a suburban neighborhood where Lovato and Marshmello both wake up in bedrooms that belong to the younger versions of themselves.
-Lovato and their younger version both trash the bedroom, cutting between scenes of older Lovato singing in the center.
+Lovato and her younger version both trash the bedroom, cutting between scenes of older Lovato singing in the center.
 Everyone eventually strolls around their neighborhood while singing and dancing to the song, and while Marshmello rolls around the front yard and rides his bike.
 The video ends with information about "Hope for the Day" and resources for suicide prevention.

 A music video for the Duke & Jones remix of the song was released on October 2, 2020.